newsnowlabs/runcvm/README.md

-# DKVM README
+# DKVM Container Runtime

+## Introduction

-DKVM (DocKer VM) is an open source Docker container runtime for launching standard container workloads in VMs.
+DKVM (DocKer VM) is an open source Docker container runtime, developed by NewsNow Labs, that launches standard container workloads in VMs.

 DKVM makes launching containerised workloads in VMs as easy as launching them in containers e.g.: